-- a.
-Case not damaged or dirty.
+- Case not damaged or dirty.
 Flow control knob turns easily with firm detent feel. - b.
 Condensation pad is not soaking wet or excessively dirty. - c.
 QDV pin not bent (side fill only). - 2.
-Verify that the meter or scale reads correct liquid level. - 3.
-Check flow rate.
-Erie liter meter (\pm 0.25 LPM) can be used.
+Verify that the meter reads the correct liquid level. - 3.
+Check flow rate, Erie liter meter (± 0.25 LPM) can be used.